aiidalab/aiidalab-qe/docs/source/development/plugin.rst

 **Bringing It All Together**, You can find all the code above in this github repository: https://github.com/superstar54/aiidalab-qe-hello-world

-Your second plugin
+Advanced usage
 ================================
-One plugin does not need to register all the items (settings, workchain, results).
+A plugin does not need to register all the items (settings, workchain, results).
-The panel in each step is pluggable, which means you could only register one item in a plugin.
+The panel in each step is pluggable, which means you could only register you item in a plugin.
 For example, you can only add a new `Result` panel without doing any property calculation.
 The built-in `electronic_structure` plugin only has a result panel, which needs the result from both `pdos`` and `bands`` plugins.
 This is set by the `workchain_labels` attribute.